RonitKorat/Snapgram/README.md

-# 📷 Snapgram - Social Media Platform
+# 📷 Momento - Social Media Platform

 ## Introduction
 Introducing our cutting-edge Social Media Application - the game-changer in how we connect and engage online!
 Packed with features and boasting a user-friendly interface, this app is set to redefine social networking for users of all interests and backgrounds.
 Say hello to effortless communication and seamless interactions!